You can find the agendas and the recording for the Global Roundtable below

 • Scaling resilience in a changing environment

-• Building resilience to address nature-related risks
+• Responding to nature-related risks to build resilience

 • Strengthening societal resilience